 Your next step is finding the right scribe once you determine whether your practice may benefit from a medical scribe or medical transcription services company.

 Finding The Right Medical Scribe For Your Practice

 If you are considering whether a medical scribe is right for your practice, keep in mind that not all scribes are equal.
 You may employ a medical scribe directly or through a medical transcription services company.
 Some scribes work on site, while an off-site medical scribe joins practitioners during their visits virtually.
-More and more practices turn to off-site scribes and transcriptionists since it is the most cost-effective way to access highly trained professionals without disrupting the patient experience.
+More and more practices turn to off-site scribes and transcriptionists to avoid disrupting the patient experience.
+Additionally, transcription is the most cost-effective way to access highly trained professionals.

 Depending on your practice needs, here are a few questions to ask your potential scribe or agency:

 - How do you ensure accurate and efficient Medical Transcription Services?

 - What experience do you have with EHR Integration?